axone-protocol/docs/docs/whitepaper/introduction.md

 It allows anyone to create and design Data Space with as much freedom as possible.
 For developers, data scientists and communities at large:

 - Customize Data Space governance with no-code tools & templates.
-- Build dApps from software to interfaces.
+- Build dApps from softwares to interfaces.
 - Use or provide components & resources in the OKP4 Ecosystem.

 #### **OKP4 Dataverse**

-User-friendly tools to share, contribute, benefit and earn. (wallet / browser extension, blockchain explorer, Dataverse portal, catalog of dApps, governance interfaces, etc.).
+User-friendly tools to share, contribute, benefit and earn (wallet/browser extension, blockchain explorer, Dataverse portal, catalog of dApps, governance interfaces, etc.).
+These tools will allow to interact with the blockchain and with the Ecosystem